rust-lang/rfcs/text/0000-eye-of-sauron.md

 This differs from rustc 1.20, in which an expected type was sometimes propagated from the LHS into the RHS, potentially triggering coercions within the RHS.
 I should probably come up with an example in which this matters.

-Then, it performs method-style lookup as this:
+Then, it performs method-style lookup with the following parameters:

 1. The following dispatchable arguments: argument #0 has uncoerced type `lhs_ty`, and, if this is a binary operator, argument #1 has uncoerced type `rhs_ty`.
 2. For just the LHS of an indexing operator (the `X` in `X[Y]`), and both operands of a comparison operator (i.e. `==`, `<`, `<=`, `!=`, `>=`, `>`), adjustment lists must match the following regular expression: